-Participating in disaster planning and drills as needed
+• Participating in disaster planning and drills as needed

-North Coast participated in numerous COVID related activities, including planning and coordination with each county, policy and protocol preparation, preventive state approved or requested scope of practice increases to assist with testing and flu and COVID vaccinations.
-We also applied for and received two one-year COVID related grants, from the Humboldt Area Foundation and CDPH HPP COVID.
-Since July 1, my monthly COVID related work is at least 30% of my time, while, less travel time reductions and delayed site surveys, all regular work has continued.
-Specific to the ongoing CDPH HPP Disaster grant, we completed the three year audit with no findings, completed the Year-End Report and the FY 20-21 application including the work plan.
+North Coast participated in numerous COVID related activities, including planning and coordination with each county, policy and protocol preparation, preventive state approved or requested scope of practice increases to assist with COVID vaccinations.
+We also previously applied for and received two one-year COVID related grants, from the Humboldt Area Foundation and CDPH HPP COVID.
+Since July 1, Executive Director monthly COVID related work alone averages 34% of my time, while, less travel time reductions and delayed site surveys, all regular work has continued.
+Specific to the ongoing CDPH HPP Disaster grant, we completed the Mid-Year Report, the draft